SukeeratProgrammingServices/practical-nlp/Ch7/README.md

 ## 🔖 Outline

-The aim of this chapter is to provide different case studies which provide more ideas on the process of building NLP applications from scratch.
+The aim of this chapter is to provide different case studies which will help to get a better insight into the process of building NLP applications from scratch.
 This helps those in a leadership role to better understand the fundamental challenges with NLP.

 ## 🗒️ Notebooks